-Suzlon Energy shares continue to fall for 5th day; JM Financial sees 47% upside - BusinessToday
+Suzlon Energy shares slip 3%, continue to fall for 5th day; JM Financial sees 50% upside - BusinessToday

 Suzlon Energy Ltd shares are on a losing run, extending their downtrend for the fifth consecutive session in Wednesday’s trade.
-The shares touched a 52-week low of Rs 43.35 in the previous session.
+Suzlon Energy shares touched a 52-week low of Rs 42.69 today.

-At last check, the Suzlon stock was trading 1.22% lower at Rs 43.60 on the BSE, down from its previous close of Rs 44.14 apiece.
-The stock has declined over 9% in the last 12 sessions.
+At 2:44 pm, the Suzlon shares were trading 3.17% lower at Rs 42.74 on the BSE, down from its previous close of Rs 44.14 apiece.
+The stock has declined more than 11% in the last 12 sessions.

 Despite this backdrop, brokerage firm JM Financial has painted a optimistic picture for the renewable energy player's valuation.
 The brokerage has maintained its ‘Buy’ rating on the stock, with a target price of Rs 64.
-This target implies a massive 46.78% upside from its current levels.

-The brokerage's valuation is based on 25 times the company's estimated FY28 earnings, factoring in anticipated deliveries over the next few years.

 The company recently announced the appointment of Ajay Kapur, a former managing director at Ambuja Cements, as its new group CEO.
 Meanwhile, the former group CEO, JP Chalasani, has been elevated to a newly formed Group Executive Council (GEC).